dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   **Map**:

-    1. If the runtime type of `v` is not a subtype of the static type of `p` then the match fails. *The map pattern's type will be `Map<K, V>` for some `K` and `V` determined either by the pattern's explicit type arguments or inferred from the matched value type.*
+    1. If the runtime type of `v` is not a subtype of the required type of `p` then the match fails. *The map pattern's type will be `Map<K, V>` for some `K` and `V` determined either by the pattern's explicit type arguments or inferred from the matched value type.*

-    2. If the length of the map determined by calling `length` is not equal to the number of subpatterns, then the match fails. *This match failure becomes a runtime exception if the map pattern is in a variable declaration.*
+    2. If the length of the map determined by calling `length` is not equal to the number of subpatterns, then the match fails. *This match failure becomes a runtime exception if the map pattern is in an irrefutable context.*

     3. Otherwise, for each entry in `p`, in source order: